 All in all, much like its predecessor, the Cloud Alpha S is an incredibly comfortable headset that you can use for day-long marathons without any pain or issues.

-And, of course, there’s the newly added virtual 7.1 surround sound.
-Although it’s not your standard “you’ve got virtual 7.1 surround sound, have fun with that” experience.
+Also, there’s of course the newly added virtual 7.1 surround sound, although it’s not your standard “you’ve got virtual 7.1 surround sound, have fun with that” experience.
 Here’s how it works:

 The controls on the cable include the ability to separately control the game and chat volumes as well as mute them.
 The buttons are nice and large, making them easy to use without looking.
 However, since the controller is at the point where the two cables meet, and both cables are pretty long, the controller feels a bit impractical to use.